-•Embed the safety strategy for improvement and the safety programme, which has a focus on sustaining and developing educationa and learning

-- Monitoring safety academy progress - Monitoring progress against project objectives via monthly project plans - •Leadership for safety rounds for executive and non-executive board members - •Standardised safety boards introduced at all ward entrances displaying public and staff information on quality and safety, any areas of concern escalated and the monthly quality assurance audit - Academy safety-based presentations for multi-disciplinary teams - •Increased simulation training for all staff disciplines

-- Ongoing monitoring of progress against project objectives - •Currently 34 projects are encompassed within the safety academy's portfolio, with 138 measurements monitored and reported monthly to the board for further scrutiny and challenge - •Leadership safety rounds now part of the monthly board agenda.
+Our aim • Embed the safety strategy for improvement and the safety programme, which has a focus on sustaining and developing educationa and learning emonstrated by Monitoring safety academy progress Monitoring progress against project objectives via monthly project plans Leadership for safety rounds for executive and non-executive board members • Standardised safety boards introduced at all ward entrances displaying public and staff information on quality and safety, any areas of concern escalated and the monthly quality assurance audit Academy safety-based presentations for multi-disciplinary teams Increased simulation training for all staff disciplines We have achieved Ongoing monitoring of progress against project objectives Currently 34 projects are encompassed within the safety academy's portfolio, with 138 measurements monitored and reported monthly to the board for further scrutiny and challenge Leadership safety rounds now part of the monthly board agenda.
 Executive and non-executive directors visit wards and talk to patients and staff, with a focus on a specific theme.
-Progress and outcomes from board to ward meeting are fed directly back to the clinical teams and reported via the quarterly patient safety clinical quality and governance report. - •Safety boards are on display at the entrance to all wards and audts are taking place - •The target of 8 presentations to multi-disciplinary teams has been achieved. - •The target of training 1,000 staff has been achieved. - •As part of the safety strategy, the target to recruit 70 patient safety champions was exceeded and as at March 2014 there were 240 multi-disciplinary safety champions in place at NGH.
+Progress and outcomes from board to ward meeting are fed directly back to the clinical teams and reported via the quarterly patient safety clinical quality and governance report.
+Safety boards are on display at the entrance to all wards and audts are taking place The target of 8 presentations to multi-disciplinary teams has been The target of 8 presentations to multi-disciplinary teams has been achieved.
+The target of training 1,000 staff has been achieved.
+As part of the safety strategy, the target to recruit 70 patient safety champions was exceeded and as at March 2014 there were 240 multi-disciplinary safety champions in place at NGH.

-•Reduce harm from failure to plan care so that all patients and staff have an improved understanding of the plan of care in place and approriate action can be taken.

-- All directorates submit data as part of the healthcare records audit - •An electronic handover system developed and embedded - •Time to conslutant review within 12 hours of emergency admission to be audited against the national target of 14 hours

-- •Improvement in data and an overall improvement in the reduction of inpatient death and avoidable harm - •Mortality and safety information provided by Dr Foster intelligence monitoring and measured via hospital standardised mortality ratio (HSMR).
+Our aim • Reduce harm from failure to plan care so that all patients and staff have an improved understanding of the plan of care in place and approriate action can be taken.
+Demonstrated by All directorates submit data as part of the healthcare records audit An electronic handover system developed and embedded Time to conslutant review within 12 hours of emergency admission to be audited against the national target of 14 hours We have achieved Improvement in data and an overall improvement in the reduction of inpatient death and avoidable harm Mortality and safety information provided by Dr Foster intelligence monitoring and measured via hospital standardised mortality ratio (HSMR).
 There is a detailed monitoring process in place to track HSMR and investigate individual diagnosis or areas for concern.
-HSMR for the first half of 2013-14 fell to 86 (516 deaths against 590 expected). - •Corporate roll-out of electronic handover system has taken place - The consultant review target is consistently achieved

-• Reduce harm from failure to rescue so that every acutely ill or deteriorating patient is recognised immediately adn all appropriate actions taken
+HSMR for the first half of 2013-14 fell to 86 (516 deaths against 590 expected).
+Corporate roll-out of electronic handover system has taken place The consultant review target is consistently achieved Our aim Reduce harm from failure to rescue so that every acutely ill or deteriorating patient is recognised immediately adn all appropriate actions taken Demonstrated by A 50% improvement in measures relating to failure to rescue Early Warning Score (EWS) trust-wide monthly compliance Improved compliance with the sepsis care bundle and an audit in A&amp;E of first hour time to antibiotics We have achieved • A focused escalation campaign has produced significant progress with regards to early identification in escalation of the deteriorating patient.
+The 50% target has been exceeded and 60% compliance has been achieved.